-As part of her extensive collection I came across one by our uncle, George Sheehan on Running to Win (Roldale Press, 1992).
+As part of her extensive collection I came across one book by our uncle, George Sheehan on Running to Win (Roldale Press, 1992).
 Published one year before his death, it offers empowering prescriptions for life.
-Lots of healthy habits for all of us to live by and pass on.
+There’s lots of healthy habits for all to live by and pass on.

 George A. Sheehan, Jr., MD, the nationally-renowned “Running Doc,” was the guru of the sport in the 1970s and 80s.
 A longtime Rumson resident, Doc Sheehan revolutionized the sport of running as a means of total fitness for mind and body.
 A best-selling author and in-demand lecturer, he was also a practicing physician for 30 years in Red Bank (and my father’s medical partner).

 With surveys showing that running or jogging on a regular basis to be American’s favorite physical activity, it might be wise to pay heed to George’s broader wellness wisdom.
 My uncle, the good doctor and the runner’s deity, nails it here.